mohitsaxena019/CPX-on-MAC/README.md

 >>For more information on configuring Citrix ADC
 * https://docs.citrix.com/en-us/citrix-adc-cpx/12-1/configure-cpx.html
 # Understanding Demo use cases
+>All the configuration related to Demo use cases are applied on the CPX when 'docker-compose up -d' is executed
 ## Usecase 1: Basic content switching: switch based on domain.
 Use servicegroups and HTTP monitors.